dart-lang/build/docs/travis.md

     # This stage builds the entire `test` directory
     - stage: build
       script:
-        - pub run build_runner build test
+        - dart run build_runner build test
     # Set up several jobs in the next stage, using the built in sharding
     # feature from the `test` package.
     #